-City Council passes a temporary moratorium on development in the Northwest Area; Northfield Historical Society looks into the history of Pizza in Northfield with new exhibit
+Updated with corrections: City Council passes first reading of a temporary ordinance regarding Northwest Area planning and development; Northfield Historical Society looks into the history of Pizza in Northfield with new exhibit

-Last week during their regular meeting the Northfield City Council passed an interim ordinance that puts a temporary moratorium on development in the Northwest Area.
+Correcting this story: during their regular meeting on July 9th, the Northfield City Council passed the first reading of an interim ordinance that will allow for better planning by the city for development of the Northwest Area.

-The Northwest Area is 800 acres located to the west of Northfield Hospital that was been earmarked for commercial/industrial development several years ago.
+The Northwest Area is 800 acres located to the west of Northfield Hospital that has been earmarked for commercial/industrial development for several years.
 Many members of the city staff and Northfield elected officials see it as vital to Northfield’s future economic growth and health.

 Members of both the Planning Commission and the Economic Development Authority have shared concerns with the City Council and city staff about how the land will be developed.
 A plan for selective and/or orderly development has never been put in place.
 When the area has been discussed for development by the council, the discussion has only centered around vague ideas of an industrial park or a data center, without much detail.
-The ordinance passed by the Council on Tuesday night asks that the EDA and the Planning Commission make detailed suggestions on how to proceed within the area.
+As written, the ordinance asks that the EDA and the Planning Commission make detailed suggestions on how to proceed within the area.

 “We’ve had tremendous growth in interest and in particular we’ve talked about a data center would be one type of development that meets our city goals.
 It’s in our economic development plan.
 That type of business is a strong example of the type we’re trying to recruit, and we expect that there could be some interest with some applications to be coming forward but nothing immediate.”

-The recommendations from the Planning Commission and the EDA are expected to come before the Council in November.
+The City Council will vote on the second reading of the ordinance at their next council meeting one week from tonight on August 5th.
+Should it pass, the recommendations from the Planning Commission and the EDA are expected to come before the Council in November.

 Jeff Johnson’s full conversation with Northfield mayor Rhonda Pownell and City Administrator Ben Martig can be heard here